 This new customer acquisition solution includes access to our cloud-based portal, which is where all of the leads are automatically pushed.
-So, while staff were at the health fair employees back home could access the portal in real-time and immediately send out follow-up emails – while their brand name was still top of mind – to these newly acquired contacts.
-Same for the clinic who partnered with the pharmacy.
+So, while staff were at the health fair, employees back home could access the portal in real-time and immediately send out follow-up emails – while their brand name was still top of mind – to these newly acquired contacts.
+It is the same for the clinic that partnered with the pharmacy.
 Access to the iPad itself is not required to view who had completed the test.
 They just logged into their portal and exported a CSV file of new contacts every day for those 10 days.

 What Did We Learn?

 First, here’s what we already knew.
 It is not unusual for our hearing services clinic customers to spend upwards of $400-$600 to generate one new lead, and this is if they actually run any marketing campaigns.
 That lead could very possibly be someone whose hearing does not make them a good candidate for the clinic’s services.
-But we also learned that many of customers simply don’t know where to begin with marketing, and are looking for new and innovative ways to engage with potential new customers.
+But we also learned that many of customers don’t know where to begin with marketing and are looking for new and innovative ways to engage with potential new customers.

 Lead Generation for Less

 Our customer who used the system at the health fair generated 110 qualified new leads over those 2 days.
-A portable audiometer price varies depending on whether or not you wish to use an iPad you already own, or purchase a new one.
+A portable audiometer’s price varies depending on whether or not you wish to use an iPad you already own or purchase a new one.
 We based our cost-per-lead calculations on a system with all the bells and whistles (iPad included).
 Because it is available for a low monthly subscription fee, we were able to estimate a total cost per lead for this one event of approximately $2.25.
 This customer actually attends 2 events per month, which drives that number down even more.